Connecting regional trails

 Connected trail networks throughout Washington state help people get to the places they want to go — whether that’s commuting to work, taking a weekend ride with friends, or on an extended tour to explore a new place.
 Regional trails connect people to neighborhoods and nature, and are safe for users of all ages abilities because they are separated from vehicle traffic.

-Our current trail-focused advocacy priorities include the Burke-Gilman Trail, the Eastrail, the East Lake Sammamish Trail, the Lake to Sound Trail, and Palouse to Cascades State Park Trail.
+Our current trail-focused advocacy priorities include the Burke-Gilman Trail, the Eastrail, the East Lake Sammamish Trail, the Lake to Sound Trail, and Palouse to Cascades State Park Trail, as well as the Leafline Trail Network, where we manage a four-county coalition of partners to advocate for building more trails throughout the Puget Sound.
 Read about the latest trail news on the Cascade blog.

 If you are passionate about regional trails, sign up for our Advocacy Alerts and stay up to date on the latest ways to support the completion or expansion of a regional trail near you.